 “§ 15-5-23 Final judgment – Remarriage. (a) No judgment for a divorce shall become final and operative until three (3) months after the trial and decision.
 Final decree from the bond of marriage may be entered ex-parte and in chambers on the suggestion of the prevailing party at any time within one hundred eighty (180) days next after the expiration of three (3) months from the date of decision.
 After the expiration of the one hundred eighty (180) days, final decrees may be entered only in open court and on motion or upon written consent of the attorneys or parties.
 Notice of the filing of the motion shall not be required in cases in which the original complaint is unanswered.” http://webserver.rilin.state.ri.us/Statutes/title15/15-5/15-5-23.HTM

 When can I get remarried after a divorce in ri?

 “After entry of the final judgment for a divorce from the bond of marriage, either party may marry again.” http://webserver.rilin.state.ri.us/Statutes/title15/15-5/15-5-23.HTM

 Do I need a Rhode Island divorce attorney to file for divorce in Rhode Island?

-No, a RI divorce lawyer is not required in Rhode Island Family court.
+No, a divorce lawyer in RI is not required in Rhode Island Family court.
 However, it is usually a bad idea to represent yourself in a divorce, especially if the divorce is contested.
-Divorce lawyers in Rhode Island will be familiar with the Court system, divorce law in RI, the judges who will decide the case as well as the rules and procedures of the Court
+Divorce lawyers in Rhode Island will be familiar with the RI Family Court system, divorce law in RI and the judges who will decide the case.
+Rhode Island divorce attorneys will also be knowledgeable with the rules and procedures of the Providence Family Court.